Azure/azure-sdk/docs/rust/introduction.md

 {% include requirement/MUST id="rust-versioning-major-version" %} increase the major semantic version number if an API breaking change is required.

+See <https://semver.org> for more information.

+{% include requirement/MUST id="rust-versioning-breaking-change-review" %} discuss breaking changes with the language architect before making changes.

+Note there are different types of breaking changes:

+1. The service introduced breaking changes that the client library must reflect in code.
+Approval may still be required, but should not burden code owner(s).
+2. The client library introduced breaking changes for good reason.

-Breaking changes should happen rarely, if ever.
-Register your intent to do a breaking change with the [Architecture Board].
-You'll need to have a discussion with the language architect before approval.
+Breaking changes introduced by the client library should happen rarely, if ever.
+Register your intent to make client breaking changes with the [Architecture Board].

 ##### Package Version Numbers {#rust-package-versions}

 Consistent version number scheme allows consumers to determine what to expect from a new version of the library.

-{% include requirement/MUST id="rust-package-versions-semver" %} use _MAJOR_._MINOR_._PATCH_ format for the version of the library dll and the NuGet package.
+{% include requirement/MUST id="rust-package-versions-semver" %} use _MAJOR_._MINOR_._PATCH_ format for the version of the crate.

 Use _-beta._N_ suffix for beta package versions.
 For example, _1.0.0-beta.2_.

+See <https://semver.org> for more information.

 {% include requirement/MUST id="rust-package-versions-change-on-release" %} change the version number of the client library when __ANYTHING__ changes in the client library.